 Add Accent Paint Colors

-Resist the desire to immediately throw a bunch of things into your fresh new bag.
-While it might look like it’s already dry, the paint does take some time to soak into the fabric so that it might look dry, but it won’t be dry to the touch.
+Definitely resist the desire to immediately throw a bunch of things into your cool new bag.
+While it might look like it’s already dry, the paint does take some time to soak into the fabric, so it might look dry, but it won’t be dry to the touch.
 Hang it somewhere cool and safe to dry overnight to make sure you don’t smudge your design.